galberding/AMiRo-CI/README.md

 ### Apps
 * Used for Amiro-Apps build
 * Is combined with `Modules`
+* Leave it empty if the build only affects the `Amiro-OS`

 ### OptionGroups (e.g. AosconfOptions)
 * Contains option groups